 “The Coast Guard and Maritime Transportation Act of 2014 passed the U.S. House of Representatives on Tuesday April 1, 2014 with a provision allowing V.I. charter boats to carry more than six passengers, according to Delegate Donna M. Christensen and Gov. John deJongh Jr., who both praised the development.
 The bill still needs to pass the Senate and be signed into law.” – St. Thomas Source

 It can be a bumpy ride from St. Thomas to Tortola on a small yacht and you can waste valuable time checking in and out.
-But there will be many reasons for boats to move their businesses back to the USVI and for you to start/finish your charter in St. Thomas as well … you will be sure to catch your flight back!
+But many boats have moved their businesses back to the USVI and made it possible for you to start/finish your charter in St. Thomas as well … you will be sure to catch your flight back!